 Another point to keep in mind is to understand that you’re dealing with a person and not the company.
 So, approach your negotiations in targeted ways.
 According to Harvard Business Review dealing with the leadership team directly is so much more different than dealing with HR.
 Which is absolutely correct!

 The team leader might understand the urgency and importance of filling the open position and might be more open to offering a promising candidate what they want.
 Whereas HR on the other hand, who are incharge of hiring people for various teams and different positions, might not be ok with altering their recruitment process and budgets.

+Negotiating a job offer is not simple.
+But discussing these areas of concern, in an open and transparent way, and coming up with solutions that cater to the needs of both parties is key.
 This will then lead to a stronger employer-employee relationship from the very beginning, which is important for everyone to reach their professional goals.

 I’d definitely like to end on this note, although the salary and compensation is incredibly important in shaping your life, it’s not the only factor you need to take into consideration while choosing a new job, look at the big picture as well.
 You need a work environment that supports you, a culture that matches your values, a project that excites you and a compensation package that lets you live comfortably.
 You need these four pillars to be really successful in your professional and personal life.